mradulrathore/Media-Player/README.md

 # Media-Player
-Built a media player using Java AWT.
+Built a media player using JavaFX.